Try Voice Dialogue (Python)

-• Output corresponding response messages to standard output
+• writes appropriate response messages to standard output

-This page uses voice recognition and voice synthesis.
-If you haven’t set these up yet, please complete the setup for voice recognition and voice synthesis first.
+This page uses speech recognition and speech synthesis.
+If you haven’t done so already, please complete the Speech Recognition and Speech Synthesis setup first.

 Preparation #